 - Heat the milk and butter - Add the butter, milk, sour cream, salt, and pepper to a small saucepan over medium heat.
 Cook until hot stirring often.

-- Mash the potatoes - Meanwhile, use a potato masher to mash the potatoes.
-Pour the heated milk and butter mixture in with the mashed potatoes and continue to mash and mix until desired texture and consistency is reached.
+- Mash the potatoes – Meanwhile, use a potato masher to mash the potatoes.
+Pour the heated milk and butter mixture in with the mashed potatoes and continue to mash and mix until desired texture and consistency are reached.
 Season with additional salt and pepper to taste.
 Set aside.

 For the Filling